 - Charges over the Maximum Allowed Amount,

 - Penalties for not getting required pre-authorization / Precertification of services,

-- Amounts you pay for non-Covered Services.
+- Amounts you pay for non-Covered Services,

+- Non-Emergency use of the emergency room,

-Once the Out-of- Pocket Limit is satisfied, you will not have to pay any additional Deductibles, Coinsurance, or Copayments for the rest of the Benefit Period, except for the services listed above.
+No one person will pay more than their individual Out-of-Pocket Limit.
+Once the Out-of-Pocket Limit is satisfied, you will not have to pay any additional Deductibles, Coinsurance, or Copayments for the rest of the Benefit Period, except for the services listed above.